AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 There are many reasons why an instance cannot communicate with on-prem network.
 The following troubleshooting steps may be helpful.

+1. Make sure the `connection between VGW and Transit GW <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-know-if-the-tunnel-between-vgw-and-transit-gw-is-up>`_ is up.

+#.
+Make sure the Spoke VPC where instance is deployed has `connectivity <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-find-out-what-routes-being-propagated-from-on-prem>`_ to the problem subnet in on-prem network.

+#.
+Make sure the Spoke GW can reach the on-prem subnet.
+You can do a packet capture by going to Troubleshoot -> Diagnostics -> PACKET CAPTURE.
+Select the right tunnel interface and capture packets.

 .. |image1| image:: FAQ_media/image1.png